 The average office worker has one-hour lunch breaks.
-For the businessman that wants a proper sit-down lunch—but doesn’t have more than an hour to enjoy one—a three-course, pre-fixed lunch menu is exactly what he or she is looking for.
+For the businessman that wants a proper sit-down lunch—but doesn’t have more than an hour to enjoy one—a three-course, the pre-fixed lunch menu is exactly what he or she is looking for.

 The menu should be highbrow, yet uncomplicated, with just two or three variations per course.
 Advertise your lunch menu as a “Power Hour Lunch Menu,” and include a brief description that explains how this menu is designed to take one hour to consume.
 You want to emphasize that this includes the entire dining experience, from sitting down to walking out the door.